troy351/you-may-not-know/README.md

 ## JavaScript

 - `CanvasRenderingContext2D.globalCompositeOperation` can sets the type of compositing operation to apply when drawing new shapes, very useful when drawing complex shapes.
-- how to implement `drag`?
+- How to implement `drag`?
   - bind `mousedown` on target element
   - in `mousedown` callback, bind `mousemove` and `mouseup` on `window`
   - in `mouseup` callback, unbind `mousemove` and `mouseup` on `window`
   - why bind on `window`? bind `mousemove` and `mouseup` on `window` rather than the target element/`body`/`document` could prevent event trigger unexpectedly when moving outside target element or browser window
-- bind the same event with the same callback and same parameters multiple times will only take effect once, see [MDN](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#Multiple_identical_event_listeners)
+- Bind the same event with the same callback and same parameters multiple times will only take effect once, see [MDN](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#Multiple_identical_event_listeners)
-- how to replay audio? `audio.pause(); audio.currentTime = 0; audio.play();`
+- How to replay audio? `audio.pause(); audio.currentTime = 0; audio.play();`
 - Safari won't load audio unless user click.
 Solution: play just 1ms, after user clicked.
 ```javascript
 const el = document.getElementsById(elName);